SD › Kyoto › Best Time to Visit

 - Kempo Kinem-bi (Constitution Memorial Day) – This national holiday, also known as Culture Day, is held annually on May 3.
 A day dedicated to peace, it celebrates the day the Constitution of Japan was signed in 1947, allowing residents to reflect on national historical events.
 Local families often use the day off for get-togethers.

-- Mifune Boat Festival – On the third Sunday in May each year, May 19 in 2019, 30 boats carrying participants in court dress from the Heian Period travel upstream along the Oi River.
+- Mifune Boat Festival – On the third Sunday in May each year, 30 boats carrying participants in court dress from the Heian Period travel upstream along the Oi River.
 Leading the procession are three boats that carry shrine maidens, musicians, and players performing noh dramas.
 Impromptu poems are also offered to the deity of Kurumazaki Shrine.

 Kyoto in June